What are the best contraception options for PCOS?

 Similar to the combined pill, the vaginal ring and contraceptive patch are methods which also contain oestrogen and progestogen.
 This means that although compared to the combined pill they may look different and how you use them is different, these three methods all act in the same way and have the same benefits for women with PCOS.

-The hormonal coil may also be recommended as another method of contraception for someone with PCOS as it keeps the womb lining thin, reducing the risk of endometrial cancer, though it may not produce regular periods.
+The Mirena coil and other hormonal coil brands may also be recommended as a method of contraception for someone with PCOS as it keeps the womb lining thin, reducing the risk of endometrial cancer.
+It might not give you regular periods, but it can make them lighter, or stop them completely.

 Can your contraception make you gain weight if you have PCOS?